Silicone 3D printing startup Spectroplast spins out of ETHZ with $1.5M – TechCrunch

 3D printing has become commonplace in the hardware industry, but because few materials can be used for it easily, the process rarely results in final products.
-A Swiss startup called Spectroplast hopes to change that with a technique for printing using silicone, opening up all kinds of applications in medicine, robotics, and beyond.
+A Swiss startup called Spectroplast hopes to change that with a technique for printing using silicone, opening up all kinds of applications in medicine, robotics and beyond.

-Silicone is not very bioreactive and of course can be made into just about any shape while retaining strength and flexibility.
-But the process for doing so is generally injection molding, great for mass producing lots of identical items but not so great when you need a custom job.
+Silicone is not very bioreactive, and of course can be made into just about any shape while retaining strength and flexibility.
+But the process for doing so is generally injection molding, great for mass-producing lots of identical items but not so great when you need a custom job.

 And it’s custom jobs that ETH Zurich’s Manuel Schaffner and Petar Stefanov have in mind.
 Hearts, for instance, are largely similar but the details differ, and if you were going to get a valve replaced, you’d probably prefer yours made to order rather than straight off the shelf.

 “Replacement valves currently used are circular, but do not exactly match the shape of the aorta, which is different for each patient,” said Schaffner in a university news release.
-Not only that but they may be a mixture of materials, some of which the body may reject.
+Not only that, but they may be a mixture of materials, some of which the body may reject.

-But with a precise MRI the researchers can create a digital model of the heart under consideration and, using their proprietary 3D printing technique, produce a valve that’s exactly tailored to it — all in a couple hours.
+But with a precise MRI the researchers can create a digital model of the heart under consideration and, using their proprietary 3D printing technique, produce a valve that’s exactly tailored to it — all in a couple of hours.

 Although they have created these valves and done some initial testing, it’ll be years before anyone gets one installed — this is the kind of medical technique that takes a decade to test.
 So in the meantime they are working on “life-improving” rather than life-saving applications.